-Charles Maldonado covers the city of New Orleans and other local government bodies.
-He previously worked for Gambit, New Orleans’ alternative newsweekly, where he covered city hall, criminal justice and public health.
+Charles Maldonado is the editor of The Lens.
+He previously worked as The Lens' government accountability reporter, covering local politics and criminal justice.
+Prior to joining The Lens, he worked for Gambit, New Orleans’ alternative newsweekly, where he covered city hall, criminal justice and public health.
 Before moving to New Orleans, he covered state and local government for weekly papers in Nashville and Knoxville, Tenn.

 In 1985, New Orleans residents decided that New Orleans Public Service Inc. — now called Entergy New Orleans — should be regulated by the City Council rather than the state’s Public Service Commission, which had overseen the utility for the three previous years.
 Ever since, the council has relied almost entirely on a group of outside consultants to fulfill that authority.

 Plus, following this week’s decision to OK a controversial power plant, a look at the relationships — business and political — between some City Council members and Entergy.
 And more on the Mosaic Fertilizer wastewater situation in St. James Parish.